feathersjs-ecosystem/authentication-client/README.md

     // You are now authenticated again
   });
 };

-// Handle when auth fails during a transport upgrade app.on('upgrade-auth-error', errorHandler);
-// Handle when auth fails during a reconnect app.on('reconnect-auth-error', errorHandler)
+// Handle when auth fails during a reconnect or a transport upgrade app.on('reauthentication-error', errorHandler)
 ```